What is the Canada Pension Plan (CPP)? [Updated 2026]

 CPP Enhancement and Second Additional CPP Contributions

 Canada’s retirement system has been strengthened in recent years, with the Canada Pension Plan (CPP) enhancement playing a key role.
 Introduced in 2019, the enhancement gradually increases the retirement benefits that Canadians can expect to receive, addressing the need for better income security during retirement.
-As part of this enhancement, the second additional CPP contributions, commonly referred to as "CPP2," began on January 1, 2024.
-These contributions are particularly important for workers who earn higher wages, as they are made in addition to the base CPP and the first additional CPP contributions.

 Understanding the First and Second Earnings Ceilings

-To fully understand how CPP2 works, it’s important to know about the earnings ceilings that dictate the contributions.
-The first earnings ceiling, known as the Year’s Maximum Pensionable Earnings (YMPE), is the threshold up to which the base CPP and the first additional contributions apply.
-For 2024, the YMPE is set at $68,500.
-CPP contributions are made on earnings up to this amount.
+The first earnings ceiling, known as the Year’s Maximum Pensionable Earnings (YMPE), represents the maximum level of earnings on which the base CPP and the first additional CPP contributions are applied.
+For 2026, the YMPE is set at $74,600

 How CPP works in Quebec

-As with many things in Canada, Quebec operates with a separate but similar system.
-Rather than contributing to CPP, employees and employers in Quebec contribute to the Quebec Pension Plan (QPP).
-QPP contributions are remitted to Revenu Québec, rather than the CRA.
-Beyond this, the principles remain largely the same.
-We’ll highlight any key differences as we explore further.
+As with many aspects of Canada’s public systems, Quebec operates a separate but similar pension plan.
+Instead of contributing to CPP, employees and employers in Quebec contribute to the Quebec Pension Plan (QPP).

 Who has to contribute to CPP?